 Eligibility: New Hampshire municipalities and non-profit 501(c)(3) organizations having water supply or land conservation as a principal mission are eligible to apply.
 The land has to be within the Source Water Protection Area (SWPA) for an existing, proposed, or future water supply (contact DES for assistance with that determination) and it must be from a willing seller.

-Grant Amount: DES provides 25% of total project costs.
-The state grants must be matched 75% from local sources.
-These match sources can include donated land or easements that also lie within the source water protection area, public funds, donated transaction expenses, or private funds.
-There is a low interest loan fund available from DES to help communities finance a portion or all of the match.
+DES normally provides 25% of total project costs.
+The 2015 grant round requires only a 50% match.
+Match sources can include donated land or easements that also lie within the source water protection area, public funds, donated transaction expenses, or private funds.

 Deadlines: For deadlines, see the Program Announcement web page.